7 Ways To Save Money On Your Manicure, By The Experts

 The biggest savings of all is cutting out the salon altogether and doing your nails at home.
 "Once you overcome the initial expense of a nail clipper, file, cuticle pusher, cuticle oil and your favourite nail polish, you'll really save," says Choi.

-For tools, you can get a handy set, like these from Tweezerman (affordable) or Beauty Pie (super chic).

 Of course, the fun part is getting your polish colours.
-If you want range, R29 rates Nails Inc, O.P.I. and Peacći.
-If you have less to spend, try Lottie London, Barry M and Rimmel.
-Julie also recommends Zoya and CND Vinylux polishes.
+If you want range, R29 rates Kester Black and O.P.I..
+If you have less to spend, try Essie or Rimmel.

 Advertisement

-Choi endorses her namesake polish brand, JINsoon, and advises: "Focus on which brands make a long-lasting formula with rich colour pigmentation and are free of harsh chemicals, then you can narrow down your choices.
-If you're at Boots or Superdrug, go with the labels you already know, like Essie and Sally Hansen, which are both great affordable brands.
+Choi advises: "Focus on which brands make a long-lasting formula with rich colour pigmentation and are free of harsh chemicals, then you can narrow down your choices.
+If you're at the pharmacy or chemist , go with the labels you already know, like Revlon or Sally Hansen, which are both great affordable brands.

 Include a box of press-ons